platformsh/platformsh-docs/docs/src/frameworks/ez/_index.md

 You will find more details on the [eZ Launchpad documentation](https://ezsystems.github.io/launchpad/).

-At this time you will have a working eZ Platform application with many services including Varnish, Solr, Redis etc.
+At this time you will have a working Ibexa DXP application with many services including Varnish, Solr, Redis etc.

 ### Platform.sh integration